 And when we say a little bit emotional, we might mean a lot.
 As part of the childbirth experience, a woman’s hormones are at some of their highest highs and lowest lows, and it’s no surprise that this may impact a new mom for a couple of days or weeks.
 When talking to new moms about advice for new dads, one mom shared the following on the topic of postpartum emotions.

 “Sometimes we don’t have a reason for feeling the way we feel — sad, happy, anything in between.
 We just want you to be supportive of our emotions.
-It’s okay to let us cry if that’s what we need to do. ”
+It’s okay to let us cry if that’s what we need to do.”

-Don’t ask, just do.
+Don’t ask.
+Just do.

 “Don’t ask if we need help.
 Just do.”

-Perhaps one thing that is so often overlooked when entering the newborn phase of parenthood is that your wife or partner just delivered a baby, which is no small task.
+Perhaps one thing that is often overlooked when entering the newborn phase of parenthood is that your wife or partner just delivered a baby, which is no small task.
 Post childbirth, a woman still needs to recover and rest.
 Don’t forget to let her do just that when you can — change the next diaper, take on the next feeding, give the next bath.

 You’re doing a good job.

 Perhaps my favorite piece of advice for new dads is a simple one — don’t forget to remind yourself and your partner that you’re doing a good job.
 Parenthood isn’t a walk in the park.
 It truly is a lot of hard work.
 Give yourself grace, don’t compare your experience to others, and remember, you’re doing a good job.
-Your child is lucky to have you as his or her dad.
+Your child is lucky to have you as their dad.